Megan DeBell, MD

 I consider myself a medical detective.
 I put together clues that might not seem connected to give you a clear picture of your health, and help you understand what you can do to care for yourself.

-My consultations in functional and integrative medicine are backed up by over twelve years as a medical doctor.
-In my years of trying to care for chronic disease in a regular medical practice, I only to watched patients get sicker despite taking their medications.
-My curiosity drove me to seek out answers and information about the deeper causes of disease and find a different model to care for patients.
+My consultations in functional and integrative medicine are backed up by over seventeen years as a medical doctor.
+My undergraduate degree is from Stanford University.
+I received my medical degree from the University of Arizona, and I completed my residency in Family Medicine at Swedish Medical Center.
+In my years of trying to care for chronic disease in a conventional medical practice, I was frustrated by watching patients get sicker despite taking their medications.
+My curiosity drove me to seek out answers and information about the deeper causes of disease and to find a different model to care for patients.

 I am proud to be board certified in integrative medicine by the American Board of Integrative Holistic Medicine (ABIHM).
 I have trained with the Institute for Functional Medicine and with Chris Kresser, MS, L.Ac. in his ADAPT clinician training program.
 My work includes an ancestral perspective, constantly reflecting on how humans have lived for most of our evolution (hint, it wasn't sitting all day at the computer and eating food from bags).

 I love to use mind-body medicine in my practice (ask me about my favorite meditation - shaking and dancing).
 I have completed advanced training with the Center for Mind Body Medicine.
 I enjoy facilitating mind-body medicine groups - in Seattle and at the University of Washington.

 For the last several years, I have also facilitated groups for physician colleagues and for students at the University of Washington modeled on the work of Dr. Rachel Naomi Remen.
 These groups help participants find meaning and inspiration in their work.
 I am proud to be a member of the clinical faculty in the University of Washington Department of Family Medicine.